Watch now: N.C. Folk Festival brings local performers to iconic Greensboro spots

 From there, he performed with a group formed by local music producer Gavin Williams, known as Gav Beats.

-He picked up other background gigs.
-They led to singing background for five years with Fantasia Barrino, the High Point native who won the third season of Fox’s “American Idol” in 2004.
+He picked up other background gigs that led to singing background for five years with Fantasia Barrino, the High Point native who won the third season of Fox’s “American Idol” in 2004.

 In 2010, Williams' performing path led to Hamilton.